cmda-bt/pt-course-18-19/week-8.md

 > All the Girls by [**@xkcd**][comic-author].

+## Survey
+We’d like to make this course better, much better, and we’re super interested in what you think of this course!
+You’d help us enormously by filling out [this survey](https://forms.gle/yHUHBRA1DmNcdfjKA).
+It should take about **15 minutes** and it can be filled in completely _anonymous_.

 ## Lab

 There are no assignments due next week (or any future week).
 You can continue working on your prototype for the final assesment.